rollkit/docs/docs/tutorials/gm-world.md

 ## ☀️ Introduction

-In this tutorial, we will build a sovereign `gm world` rollup using rollmint and Celestia’s data availability and consensus layer to submit rollmint blocks.
+In this tutorial, we will build a sovereign `gm world` rollup using Rollkit and Celestia’s data availability and consensus layer to submit Rollkit blocks.

 This tutorial will cover setting up a Celestia Light Node, Ignite CLI, and building a Cosmos-SDK application-specific rollup blockchain on top of